Mayor Jesse Arreguín and others are making the case for a new measure raising hundreds of millions of dollars for infrastructure and housing.

 Berkeley voters must demand greater fiscal accountability on how the city spends bond monies.

-The city of Berkeley is set to repave 11 miles of about 40 streets this summer.
-The extensive project is part of an uptick in roadwork that is moving at more than twice the normal rate, according to a statement released by the city last week.
-The work is funded in large part by Measure M. The projects, which begin this month […]
+Map shows the streets and parts of streets that are slated to be repaved this summer.
+Click to see complete map.
+Image: Google Maps The city of Berkeley is set to repave 11 miles of about 40 streets this summer.
+The extensive project is part of an uptick in roadwork that is moving at more than twice the normal rate, according to […]

 On May 12, the city of Berkeley’s budget manager, Teresa Berkeley-Simmons, will present to city council the proposed spending over the next five years for capital improvements.
 This includes money to be spent on sidewalks, streets, parks, storm drains, sewers, and transportation such as bike improvement projects.
 Between 2016 and 2020, Berkeley plans to decrease […]